Snackels/NEAB/README.md

 ### Stepdown: HW316E V6.0.1 and LM2596
 Stepdown or Buck converter is very essential to power both Raspberry Pi and motor driver.
 Step-downs act like a power limiter for the battery.
 In our robot, we uses 2 different step-down due to the size.
 #### HW316E V6.0.1
-This is the stepdown we use to power motor driver.
+This is the stepdown we use to power our extension board.
 We set the limit voltage to 10 volts to achive the perfect power for our motor.
 This stepdown also comes with a display LED to indicate the battery level.
 It can show both input and the output limit we setted.
 #### LM2596
 We use this step down for Raspberry Pi.
 The output limit is set to 5 volts otherwise the Raspberry Pi would get short-circuit.
 It doesn't come with a screen so we need to use multimeter to measure the output although it isn't necessary since we can use the screen on another step down.
 The wire must be solder into the circuit.
 On the output end we use a Type-C wire and then connect to the controller.